trimkadriu/Decentralized-Auth-Simulation/README.md

 ##TODO

-- DBConnection Singleton
+- Add Spring to use the DI
-- Load property file on app start
+- Add AutoCreate Schema if does not exists